themi/magrav/hat-pack/01-nanocoat-copper-plate.md

 Place a small amount of cold caustic liquid in the bottom of your container and suspend the copper in the container (not touching the liquid) with the lid slightly open.

-Every 6 hours continue to touch the copper with voltmeter electrodes (set to 200m DCV) to align the nanolayers.
+Every 6 hours touch the copper with voltmeter electrodes (set to 200m or 2m DCV).
+The reason for this step is to put a small charge across the copper so that the newly attached nano-coating aligns in the same direction.
+Apply the red/black electrodes in the same way each time.
+I put the red electrode to the top or point where a wire will connect and the black electrode to the bottom or place on the mesh if the plates are touching the wire mesh.
+Note: for coils, the black electrode to magnetic post and red electrode to gravitic post.

 ## Summary
 The nano-coated copper will have a deep black/bluish colour.
 There may be salt (Na) deposits on the plate which came from the caustic soda (NaOH), before use: rinse this off with distilled water and then air dry.